chtonad0000/C-Projects/README.md

 # CPlusPlusProjects

-Here are my projects written in C++.
+Here are my projects written in ***C++***.
 They are laboratory tasks that I performed during my 1st and 2nd semesters at the university

 [1st Project](https://github.com/chtonad0000/CPlusPlusProjects/tree/main/labwork1)